giovcandido/prototypical-networks/README.md

 # Prototypical Networks Project

-This repository has the implementation for both Prototypical Networks and Prototypical Networks with Random Weights.
-It also has scripts to train these models for the task of few-shot image classification on Omniglot and mini-ImageNet.
+This repository has the implementation for both Prototypical Networks, proposed by Snell et al. in 2017, and Prototypical Networks with Random Weights, proposed by the owner of this repository in 2021.

+The repository also has scripts to train these models for the task of few-shot image classification on Omniglot and mini-ImageNet.

 It's made with Python3 and tested on Linux.